carlshan/intro_to_mobile_app_development/spring_2018/tutorials/CalculatorApp.md

 Now we are done!

 ### PART 7: Exercises
-Even though the tutorial has come to an end, there are a couple of intentionally unhandled components that you can try to solve on your own from here:
+In this final part, you will complete the following exercises.
+Try to to do AT LEAST ONE of the below on your own:

 1. The decimal `.` operator remains unimplemented.
 How can you take what you’ve learned to implement this?
 2. Try dividing by zero.
-Can you fix this?
+It doesn't work.
+What should the correct behavior be if someone divides by 0 on a calculator?
+Can you implement this behavior?
 3. There’s no way to clear `(C)` the current input or clear everything `(CE)` in order to restart your calculations with a clean slate.
-Implement thse two features.
+Implement these two buttons.